Riteshkr49/Power-BI-Dashboard/README.md

 # Power BI Sales Dashboard 📊

-This Power BI dashboard provides a comprehensive overview of product-wise, time-wise, and geography-wise sales and profit performance.
+This dashboard provides a comprehensive overview of product-wise, time-wise, and geography-wise sales and profit performance.

 ---